hyunin-lee/hyunin-lee.github.io/index.md

 ### News
 * [2023.10] I received a NeurIPS scholar award
-* [2023.08] OUTTA has launched a new spinoff team, AI PLAYGROUND, dedicated to creating intuitive AI educational materials for elementary education.
-I lead the team. :baby: :books:
+* [2023.08] OUTTA has launched a new spinoff team, AI PLAYGROUND, dedicated to creating intuitive AI educational materials :books: for elementary education :baby:.
+I lead the team.
 * [2023.07] New paper on ***Reinforcement Learning Theory*** (under revision for TAC): [Beyond Exact Gradients: Convergence of Stochastic
 Soft-Max Policy Gradient Methods with Entropy Regularization](./assets/TAC_Entropy_SPG.pdf).